tesujimath/filebutler/doc/filebutler.md

 on finding and removing old files.
 The motivation is that find is far too slow on directory trees with several million files.
 Even using the cache output of find can be rather slow for interactive queries.
-Filebutler improves on this by structuring filelists by age, and by user.
+Filebutler improves on this by structuring filelists by age, by user, and by dataset.

+Dataset is an optional concept, which is perhaps most usefully regarded as the top-level directory in any path.
+It is defined by the dataset attribute in the config file.

 # COMMANDS